hotels-yasawas

 7. Octopus Resort

 We’d go as far as to say it’s impossible not to have fun at Octopus Resort.
-Not only are you spoiled for choice with activities, but the accommodation on offer really meets all traveller type, from comfort bunnies to budget travellers.
+Not only are you spoiled for choice with activities, but the accommodation on offer really meets all traveller types, from comfort bunnies to budget travellers.
 Families can make use of the kids’ club services, while backpackers will love the lively party nights under the stars.

 Octopus Resort out: